jclairelee/blog/README.md

 # FOOD & LIVING

-**_Food and Living is a mini blog web that shares tips and ideas for veriety topics _**
+**Food and Living is a mini blog web that shares tips and ideas for veriety topics**

-> The purpose of this project is for me to review mySQL database as well as local/session storage.

 [Demo link](https://www.youtube.com/watch?v=D6kEfUurpT8)